Save up to 42%Compare multiple travel sites with one search

 |Intermediate estate car

 On average a car hire in Norway costs €114 per day.

-Compact (Ford Focus or similar) is the most frequently booked car hire type in Norway.
+Compact (Toyota Corolla or similar) is the most frequently booked car hire type in Norway.

 Take a look at our extensive car hire location map to find the best car hire deals near you.